sheillashojaie/triage-android-app/README.txt

 Before running Triage for the first time, you must push the passwords.txt file found in PIII onto your Android virtual device using adb.

-To open the project in Eclipse, set the program workspace to group_0716/PIII/Triage.
-All the necessary files are located here.

 --------------------------
 GENERAL USAGE
 --------------------------